gitlabhq/gitlabhq/doc/api/README.md

 ## Pagination

-Sometimes the returned result will span across many lines.
-When listing resources you can pass the following parameters.
+Sometimes the returned result will span across many pages.
+When listing resources you can pass the following parameters:

 | Parameter | Description |
 | --------- | ----------- |